openhab/openhab-addons/bundles/org.openhab.automation.pidcontroller/README.md

 E.g. the time it takes from opening the heater valve and seeing an effect of the measured temperature.

 1. Set `kp`, `ki` and `kd` to 0
-2. Increase `kp` as long as the system starts to oscillate (continuous over- and undershoot)
+2. Increase `kp` until the system starts to oscillate (continuous over- and undershoot)
 3. Decrease `kp` a bit, that the system doesn't oscillate anymore
 4. Repeat the two steps for the `ki` parameter (keep `kp` set)
 5. Repeat the two steps for the `kd` parameter (keep `kp` and `ki` set)